Multiple-Ways-to-Search-Records-in-MS-Access-Form Part-1

 End Sub

-Each option group button is assigned a number internally (1, 2, 3 in order).
-The code checks which button was clicked and either clears the filter (All = option 1) or applies the right filter for Male or Female.
+Each radio button in the Option Group is assigned a number internally — 1, 2, 3 in the order you created them.
+The code checks which one was clicked and either clears the filter (option 1 = All) or applies the right filter for Male or Female.

-The All option is important — it sets FilterOn = False, which removes the filter entirely and shows every record again.
-Without it, users would have no way to reset the search.
+The All option is essential — setting FilterOn = False removes the filter entirely and shows every record again.
+Without it, users have no way to get back to the full list once a filter is applied.

 Why Option Group beats Combo Box for fixed values

-The option group puts all choices in plain sight on the form — users can see every option at a glance and click directly on the one they want.
-There’s nothing to open, nothing to scroll through.
-For small, fixed sets of values it’s simply more intuitive and more pleasant to use than a drop-down.
+The Option Group puts every choice in plain sight on the form.
+Users can see all available options at once and click directly on what they want — no drop-down to open, no list to scroll through.
+For small, fixed sets of categories, it’s simply more intuitive and more satisfying to use than a drop-down menu.

 Which Method Should You Use?

-For most forms, you’ll end up using a combination — a combo box at the top for finding specific records, and an option group or value list filter for narrowing down by category.
-Together they cover almost every search scenario a typical database user will need.
+In most practical databases, you’ll use a combination of these on the same form — a Combo Box at the top for finding specific records by name, alongside an Option Group or value list filter for narrowing down by category.
+Together, these four methods cover almost every search scenario a typical database user will encounter.

 What’s Coming in Part 2

-This is Part 1 of the series, covering text-based and category searches.
-Part 2 goes further — covering how to search by numeric values with greater-than and less-than filters, how to search between two dates, and additional advanced filter techniques.
+Part 2 goes further — covering how to search by numeric values with Greater Than and Less Than filters, how to filter records between two dates, and how to handle number ranges using two-boundary input.
 Keep an eye out for the follow-up post.

 Watch the full tutorial on YouTube: Multiple Ways to Search Records in MS Access Form Part 1 by Skill Header, and download the practice files at skillheader.com.